Installation on OpenShift

 # Permission Errors

-yes.
-That access is only required in the namespace where you are deploying your Entando application.
+yes is returned, the installation should complete.
+Note that access is only required in the namespace where you are deploying your Entando Application.
 No cluster level access is required.

-# Forbidden Error installing Entando Custom Resource Definitions in Minishift or CRC
+# Forbidden Error Installing Entando Custom Resource Definitions in CRC

-If you get an error like the one below installing the CRDs in your local instance you need to login using the administrator role.
+If installing the CRDs in your local instance generates an error like the one below, you need to login as an administrator.

 /opt/ocInstallLocal$ oc create -f dist/crd/ Error from server (Forbidden): error when creating "dist/crd/EntandoAppCRD.yaml": customresourcedefinitions.apiextensions.k8s.io is forbidden: User "developer" cannot create resource "customresourcedefinitions" in API group "apiextensions.k8s.io" at the cluster scope

 Administrator credentials are printed when you start your local cluster.
 For example: